Semaglutide for weight loss

 Where can you buy semaglutide for weight loss in the UK?

-You can buy semaglutide as Wegovy in the UK for weight loss online or from a weight management specialist on the NHS.
+You can buy semaglutide as Wegovy in the UK for weight loss online, it is available in the form of an injection and a tablet.
+Wegovy injections are also available to request via a weight management specialist on the NHS.
 It’s an approved treatment that you can get a prescription for.
+Wegovy pill is not currently available to request on the NHS.

 Can I get semaglutide for weight loss online?